valientjuno/cloud-computing_finals/README.md

 ## Project Description

-This is a full-stack Personal Journal web application built using Next.js and Appwrite.
-The app allows users to create an account, log in securely, and manage their personal journal entries.
-Each user can create, view, update, and delete their own entries.
+This is a full-stack Personal Journal web application built with Next.js, TypeScript, and Appwrite.
+The app allows users to create an account, log in securely, and manage personal journal entries with full CRUD functionality.
+Appwrite handles authentication and database services, while the frontend communicates directly with Appwrite through the SDK. [web:115][web:191]

-This project demonstrates full-stack development using a Backend-as-a-Service (BaaS) platform, focusing on authentication, database integration, and frontend API interaction.
+This project demonstrates full-stack development with a Backend-as-a-Service workflow, including user authentication, database integration, frontend state management, and deployment preparation. [web:115][web:379]

 ---